 Nevertheless, he decided that red corresponded to D on the musical scale and therefore indigo became B (going down the colours and up the scale).
-Did the frequency of that note give Newton a 1931 Duke Ellington style Mood Indigo?
+Did the frequency of that note give Newton a Duke Ellington (1931) Mood Indigo?

 The arc of the rainbow looks like a bow, facing the heavens.
 Turning the bow on oneself is believed to have been an ancient symbol to declare a cessation of hostilities.

-In the Old Testament, the rainbow is a symbol of the covenant between God and man after the great flush4.
-The Rainbow Cross indicates that the same God Who saved Noah and his family, now extends that salvation to us all.
-(The Ethiopians actually honour seven covenants, the second of which is the rainbow of Noah5)
+In the Old Testament, the rainbow is a symbol of the covenant between God and man after the great flush.
+The Rainbow Cross indicates that the same God who saved Noah and his family, now extends that salvation to us all.
+(Ethiopians actually honour seven covenants, the second of which is the rainbow of Noah.

 The rainbow shows us the full spectrum of colours and is universally accepted as being good and natural.
-It is used in hippy peace designs.
-It is used by Jesse Jackson's Rainbow Coalition to show that all colours are needed to make the universe whole.
+It is used in hippy peace designs, and it is used by Jesse Jackson's Rainbow Coalition to show that all colours are needed to make the universe whole.
 It shows that the world is composed of diverse people, in terms of race, colour and ability.
-It is used by people who have different sexual orientations, particularly gays.
+It is used by people who have different sexual orientations, particularly gay people.

-On 27th November 1978, Harvey Milk, the city's first openly gay supervisor, was assassinated along with Mayor George Moscone.6 The turnout for the 1979 San Francisco Gay and Lesbian Pride Parade7 was massive, due to the publicity and anger over Harvey Milk's killing.
+On 27 November 1978, Harvey Milk, the city's first openly gay supervisor, was assassinated along with Mayor George Moscone.
+The turnout for the 1979 San Francisco Gay and Lesbian Pride Parade was massive, due to the publicity and anger over Harvey Milk's killing.
 The Parade Committee decided to use a rainbow flag, designed by Gilbert Baker, as a symbol of solidarity for gay people.
 For the grand parade, they removed the indigo stripe and then divided the flag into two: red, orange and yellow stripes on one side of the street; green, blue and violet on the other.

 Since then, the six-colour flag has been the symbol for gay rights and equality around the world.
-Gay Christians have used this symbol to make the Rainbow Cross.
+Gay Christians have used the Rainbow Cross as their awareness symbol.
 (See also the St. Sebastian Cross.)